SuperbMuffin/Skyblock-Level-Discord-Bot/README.md

 # Skyblock Role Bot

+# WARNING
+Using this is probably not a good idea.
+I made this quite a while ago, and it sucks.

 ## Overview
 Skyblock Role Bot is a Discord bot that assigns roles to users based on their Skyblock level in Hypixel Skyblock.
 Users can register their Minecraft name using the `/form` command, and when the `/update` command is run, the bot updates roles accordingly.